netsho/password-vault/README.md

 This project is intended to serve as both a learning resource and a practical password management solution for personal use.

+## Features

+- Strong password encryption :
+    - Argon2id for hashing the account's password and key encryption derivation for each app password.
+    - AES256 for app password encryption.
+- PostgreSQL with SSL connection for encrypted password storage.
+- Password generation functionality.
+- Multi-factor authentication (MFA) : Username/password and SSL certificates.
+- Hashicorp Vault for encryption key management.

 ## Technologies